Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 - **The Chinese University of Hong Kong, 2019-2023**

   - **Rank 1/128**, Bachelor of Engineering in Mechanical and Automation Engineering
-  - Top 5 in Shanghai Jiao Tong University Independent Admissions Exam.
+  - Top 5 in Shanghai Jiao Tong University Independent Admissions Exam (Physics).
   - Ranked top 0.3% in the National College Entrance Exam (China Gaokao).
   - Elite Scholarship (4 years), Yu To Sang Memorial Scholarship (3 years) and total 16 scholarships and honors.
     <br />